Joint Coverage and Electromagnetic Field Exposure Analysis in Downlink and Uplink for RIS-assisted Networks: Introduction

 \item To design the \acp{CD} for RISs, we formulate optimization problems based on the \ac{CDF} of downlink \ac{EMFE}.
 Note that the \ac{EMFE} induced by a RIS (intermediate reflective node) depends on the distance to its associated \ac{BS}.
 Given the intricate nature of the \ac{CDF} of downlink EMFE, which involves the serving and interfering signal power density distributions and the interdependent distance distribution, deriving a closed-form expression for \acp{CD} is challenging.
 To streamline the CD identification, we provide a closed-form approximation by focusing on the dominant \ac{EMFE} caused by serving signals. \end{itemize}

-The above analytical framework, including the marginal/joint distribution of uplink/downlink SINR and EMFE as well as the CD identification, offers a holistic understanding of how RISs affect coverage and compliance performance, guiding the deployment of SINR-efficient and EMFE-safe RIS-assisted networks.
+The above analytical framework, including the marginal and joint distributions of downlink/uplink SINR and EMFE as well as the CD identification, offers a holistic understanding of how RISs affect coverage and compliance performance, guiding the deployment of SINR-efficient and EMFE-safe RIS-assisted networks.

 The remainder of this paper is organized as follows.
 In Sec.~\ref{sec:sys}, we introduce the system model.
 We provide the modeling of the downlink \ac{SINR} and \ac{EMFE} and define corresponding performance metrics in Sec.~\ref{sec:DLmodel}.
 We then analyze those metrics in Sec.~\ref{sec:DLanaly}.
-We also present the modeling of the uplink \ac{SINR} and \ac{EMFE} in Sec.~\ref{sec:ULmodel} and provide uplink analysis in Sec.~\ref{sec:ULanaly}.
-Sec.~\ref{sec:results} discusses the numerical results.
-Finally, Sec.~\ref{sec:conclusion} summarizes the paper.
+We also present the modeling of the uplink \ac{SINR} and \ac{EMFE} in Sec.~\ref{sec:ULmodel} and provide uplink analysis in Sec.~\ref{sec:ULanaly}. {Sec.~\ref {sec:results} discusses the numerical results and provides answers to \textbf{Q1-Q4}.} Finally, Sec.~\ref{sec:conclusion} summarizes the paper.
 A summary of notations is provided in Table~\ref{tab:TableOfNotations}.
 We use the superscript ``$'$'' to distinguish downlink and uplink variables.